 What is Email Marketing?
 And Why Does It Work So Well?

 Email marketing is the practice of using email to communicate, usually with the purpose of soliciting business or other conversions, to one or more people.
 Since 1978, companies have been using emails to sell their products, and its effectiveness continues to impress.
 Think about it, everyone you know has an email address.
 Practically everything you sign up for requires an email address, and it is arguably, the most direct line to a person.
 So many business owners think other marketing channels bring bigger results, but that’s not always true.
 For example, 90 percent of email gets delivered, but only 2 percent of your Facebook fans see your posts in their News Feed.
-So as you get ready for 2021, here’s how you can make email marketing work for your business.
+Here’s how you can make email marketing work for your business.

 Email Marketing Tip #1: Segment Your Subscribers